-- 2. Funding Priorities (See Mandatory Supplemental Guidance for further information about some of the priorities) CNCS seeks to prioritize the investment of national service resources in the following areas: - Disaster Services improving community resiliency through disaster preparation, response, recovery, and mitigation - Economic Opportunity increasing economic opportunities for communities by engaging opportunity youth, either as the population served and/or as AmeriCorps members, to prepare them for the workforce - Education improving student academic performance in Science, Technology, Engineering, and/or Mathematics (STEM) - Healthy Futures reducing and/or preventing prescription drug and opioid abuse - Veterans and Military Families positively impacting the quality of life of veterans and improving military family strength - Governor and Mayor Initiatives - Rural intermediaries organizations that demonstrate measureable impact and primarily serve communities with limited resources and organizational infrastructure. - Safer Communities programs that focus on public safety, preventing and mitigating civil unrest, and/or partnerships between law enforcement and the community - Evidence Based Intervention Planning Grants - Encore Programs programs that engage Americans age 55 and older
+- 2. Funding Priorities (See Mandatory Supplemental Guidance for further information about some of the priorities) CNCS seeks to prioritize the investment of national service resources in the following areas: - Disaster Services improving community resiliency through disaster preparation, response, recovery, and mitigation - Economic Opportunity increasing economic opportunities for communities by engaging opportunity youth, either as the population served and/or as AmeriCorps members, to prepare them for the workforce - Education improving student academic performance in Science, Technology, Engineering, and/or Mathematics (STEM), and/or serving students who attend Bureau of Indian Education (BIE) schools - Healthy Futures Reducing and/or Preventing substance abuse and suicide. (see Mandatory Supplemental Guidance) - Veterans and Military Families -- positively impacting the quality of life of veterans and improving military family strength